Training and Education

 ACA helps trauma patients avoid financial catastrophe, but more is needed

-Dr. Charlwes Liu spent his PD years in the National Clinician Scholars Program and doing research on the Affordable Care Act.
+Dr. Charles Liu spent his PD years in the National Clinician Scholars Program and doing research on the Affordable Care Act.
 Read his story.